Extended Opportunity Programs & Services (EOPS)

 Services

-- Priority enrollment (fall, spring, summer)
+- Priority Registration (fall, spring, summer)

 - Assistance with completing the FAFSA (financial aid)